-The Outside Machinist must possess knowledge, skills and abilities to perform job operation/tasks on conventional and nuclear ships and submarines.
+An Outside Machinist must possess knowledge, skills and abilities to perform job operation/tasks on conventional and nuclear ships and submarines.
 The Outside Machinist must be assignable to any work center excluding nuclear and subsafe machinery.
-The following is a list of typical work that an Outside Machinist might be asked to perform:

 - Remove, repair, overhaul, install and align main propulsion machinery and associated equipment/components.
 Also remove, repair, overhaul, install and align equipment associated with auxiliary systems such as condensers, compressors, pumps, forced draft blowers, main feed pumps, various types of valves, cargo handling machinery, anchor handling gear, boat davits, cranes, elevators, conveyors, firefighting equipment, machine shop equipment, galley, and laundry equipment.

 - Install and repair foundations for operating machinery and principal structures/components of ship’s armament.

 - Install, adjust, set, and repair or replaces various control/regulating or safety devices such as meters, gauges, valves, governors and automatic alarms.
 Test or assist in testing of shipboard machinery pierside or on sea trials to prove satisfactory operation and acceptance.

 - Use various portable and fixed machine tools such as boring bars, milling machines, facing machines and drill presses.
 Use precision measuring instruments such as height gauges, depth gauges, calipers, verniers, various types of micrometers, and assists in the use of optical equipment.